Jack-Eatock/3015_30/README.md

 ### Controls:
 - WASD to move the camera
-- CTRL orSpace to move the camera up or down
+- CTRL or Space to move the camera up or down
 - Left click and move mouse to look around

 ### How to run the game: